-Dispute Settlement Body (DSB) Definition
+Dispute Settlement Body - Definition

-The Dispute Settlement Body (DSB) is a diplomatic body dealing with trade disputes between the members of WTO.
+The Dispute Settlement Body (DSB) is a diplomatic body dealing with trade disputes between members of the WTO.
 It is convened by the General Council of the WTO and consists of representatives from all WTO member states.

-The DSB administers the dispute settlement system by establishing dispute settlement panels, referring matters to arbitration, and adopting panel, appellate body and arbitration reports.
+The DSB administers the dispute settlement system by establishing dispute settlement panels, referring matters to arbitration, and adopting panel, appellate body, and arbitration reports.
 It is also responsible for monitoring the implementation of recommendations and rulings contained in such reports and authorizing suspension of concessions when those recommendations and rulings are not followed.

 A Little More on the Dispute Settlement Body